OpenZeppelin/openzeppelin-upgrades/README.md

 ### Why do I have to recompile all contracts for Truffle?

 Truffle artifacts (the JSON files in `build/contracts`) contain the AST (abstract syntax tree) for each of your contracts.
 Our plugin uses this information to validate that your contracts are [upgrade safe](#what-does-it-mean-for-a-contract-to-be-upgrade-safe).
-Because Solidity does not produce deterministic ASTs, we need them to have been produced in the same compiler run to be able to resolve references correctly.

-Truffle sometimes partially recompiles only the contracts that have changed, and in this situation we will ask you to trigger a full recompilation either using `truffle compile --all` or deleting the `build/contracts` directory.
+Truffle sometimes partially recompiles only the contracts that have changed, and since Solidity does not produce deterministic ASTs, we will ask you to trigger a full recompilation either using `truffle compile --all` or deleting the `build/contracts` directory.
+The technical reason we need this is that we are unable to resolve references correctly if the ASTs are from different compiler runs.

 ## Community